FormerLurker/ArcWelderPlugin/octoprint_arc_welder/static/docs/help/settings.delete_source.md

- Arcwelder can automatically delete the source file for you.
+ Arc Welder can automatically delete the source file for you.
 The available options are:

  * *Always Delete Source File* - The source file will always be deleted after processing is completed.
  * *Delete After Automatic Processing* - Automatically processed source files will be deleted, but manually processed source files will *NOT* be deleted.